 Caffeine consumption is a part of everyday life for many people.
 However, too much caffeine can have an adverse impact on your well being.
 If you’re trying to cut back, take your time and drink plenty of water so your system can bounce back!

 Do you have experience with coffee addiction?
-Share your caffeine withdrawal tips with others in our comments.
+Share this article and your caffeine withdrawal tips with the people you love!
 While a little joe can kickstart the morning, there can be too much of a good thing!